khangtictoc/CTF-Writeup-Practice/Pwn/Rootme/App - System/ELF x86 - Format string bug basic 2/README.md

  - We already have 446 bytes above, to get the right value of first byte.
 We pad more **685 - 446 = 239**
  - We already have 685 bytes above, to get the right value of first byte.
 We pad more **990 - 685 = 305**

-Here's the layout of what we've done until now:
+Then we will change the value of **check** in its address (the program 's already shown it in output).
+Here's the layout of what we've done:

 ![image](https://user-images.githubusercontent.com/48288606/146911826-3d6f1aa6-cec3-4516-83da-dbaae0f18105.png)